Auditing-Korner/Apache-Sling-Auditor/docspages/README.md

 - Changes are pushed to the `main` branch in the `docspages/` directory
 - The workflow is manually triggered from the Actions tab

-See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed deployment information.
+See `.github/workflows/pages.yml` for deployment configuration.

 ## Local Development